-Once the performance criteria has been defined, the learning algorithm for the model can be derived.
-Learning is clearly yet another computational task which can be conducted by a computer with or without GPUs.
-If the learning task is computational intensive, special computing platform might be needed.
+Training is clearly yet another computational task which can be conducted by a computer with or without GPUs.
+If the learning algorithm is computationally intensive, special computing platform might be needed.
 In this regard, building a platform with many computers and GPUs might be needed.